GFH-v2 Pipeline for Searches of Long-Transient Gravitational Waves from Newborn Magnetars: GFH-v2 Methodology

 \subsection{Implementation of the GFH-v2 algorithm}

-The GFH-v2 algorithm significantly differentiates from the old GFH and, actually, is completely new for several aspects.
+The GFH-v2 algorithm significantly differentiates from the old GFH~\cite{2018PhRvD98j2004M} and, actually, is completely new for several aspects.
 One big difference concerns the pre-processing of the detectors' data.
-Originally, the blocks of FFTs from the SFDB files, which are typically thousands of seconds long, were reprocessed and divided in shorter Fourier-transformed segments with typical length of tens of seconds and cut to the desired frequency range.
-Possible injections of simulated signals for validation purposes were done on that set of reduced FFTs, as well as the creation of the \textit{peakmap}.
-In the GFH-v2, the blocks from the SFDB are directly combined together and inverse Fourier transformed to create a sub-sampled, complex reduced-analytic time series that covers the desired frequency range.
-This format is analogue to the Band-sampled data (BSD) \cite{BSD_Piccinni_2019}, widely used in CW searches, with the difference that the additional cleaning applied on BSD, which is specific for CW searches, is not applied here.
-In this way, all the manipulations, like injection of signals or generation of the \textit{peakmap}, can be easily done exploiting the existing libraries and the code is easily accessible to the gravitational community.
+Originally, the blocks of FFTs from the SFDB files, which are typically thousands of seconds long, were reprocessed and divided in shorter Fourier-transformed segments with typical length of tens of seconds (see Eq.~\ref{eq:TFFT} for the determination of $T_{\mathrm{FFT}}$) and cut to the desired frequency range.
+Possible injections of simulated signals for validation purposes were done on that set of reduced FFTs, and the corresponding \textit{peakmap} was created by identifying significant local maxima in the normalized power spectrum of each FFT segment (see Sec.~\ref{sec:gfh}).
+In the GFH-v2, the blocks from the SFDB are directly combined together and inverse Fourier transformed to create a sub-sampled, complex reduced-analytic time series that covers the frequency range spanned by the signal during $T_{\mathrm{obs}}$ ( from \(f_0\) down to the value reached due to spin-down, see Sec.~\ref{subsubsec:tobs}).
+This format is analogous to the Band-sampled data (BSD) \cite{BSD_Piccinni_2019}, widely used in CW searches.
+However, the additional cleaning steps applied in standard BSD, which are designed to remove persistent narrow-band artifacts in quasi-monochromatic CW searches, are not applied here, since the signal evolves over a broader frequency range.
+This approach allows all the manipulations, like injection of signals or generation of the \textit{peakmap}, to be done easily exploiting the existing libraries and making the code easily accessible to the gravitational-wave community~\cite{Pierini2025GFHv2}.